Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Chlorphenamine Maleate

 Symptoms of intoxication

 InitialInitial means beginning or at the start.
-In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. symptoms include:
+In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. symptoms are:

 - SedationSedation refers to the state of calming or suppressing the central nervous system with medication, which reduces anxiety and irritability and sometimes induces a light sleep.